 RECOMMENDED: The coolest NYC companies to work for

-The idea: It’s become second nature for people to share stories they like with their social networks, but as Upworthy cofounders Peter Koechley and Eli Pariser point out, some subjects lack viral reach because they’re not considered sexy or alluring.
+It’s become second nature for people to share stories they like with their social networks, but as Upworthy cofounders Peter Koechley and Eli Pariser point out, some subjects lack viral reach because they’re not considered sexy or alluring.
 “We’re trying to make really important issues like body image, veteran homelessness and climate change as engaging as some video of a guy jumping on his bed and falling out the window,” Koechley says.
+Securing the funding:

 “Let your personality shine a little bit in your application and on your résumé.
 There are so many incredibly talented people who are applying for the same job as you, but if you know that you’re a perfect fit and you really want this position, it’s totally okay to put a little bit of a joke.
 When I applied to this job, I had “Can rap along to Nicki Minaj songs” in my special skills, and it was enough that the person pulled my résumé.”—Kaye Toal, community manager